GET HELP NOW - 100% CONFIDENTIAL - 24/7 & FREE

 Health Consequences: Alcohol abuse is likely to cause various severe health complications.
 It is widely known that liver diseases such as cirrhosis and alcoholic hepatitis are among the most common.
 Furthermore, alcohol can lead to cardiovascular diseases because it raises blood pressure and increases the danger of heart disease.
 Neurological disorders, such as memory loss, cognitive deterioration, and a high risk of stroke, are also typical in long-term alcoholics.
 In addition, alcohol addiction lowers the immune system, making the body vulnerable to diseases and other ailments.

 Impact on Relationships: Alcohol addiction can strain or destroy personal and professional relationships.
 The irritability, mood swings, and poor performance in the responsibilities that are linked to alcoholism can lead to conflicts with family members, friends, and colleagues.
-Over time, the trust and the bond in these relationships can be easily broken and the person will end up being isolated and lonely.
+Over time, the trust and the bond in these relationships can be easily broken, and the person will end up being isolated and lonely.

 Legal and Financial Troubles: Alcohol addiction causes a lot of legal and financial issues.
-It is illegal to drive under the influence of alcohol or drugs (DUI) and the consequences include; fines, loss of license, and, in some cases, one may be jailed.
+It is illegal to drive under the influence of alcohol or drugs (DUI) and the consequences include: fines, loss of license, and, in some cases, one may be jailed.
 Additionally, the financial burden of sustaining an alcohol addiction can be overwhelming.
 It can cause job loss, unemployment, and even bankruptcy.

 When to Seek Help